DariaKern/Chicks4FreeID/README.md

 ```

 > [!IMPORTANT]
 > Differnt low-level accelerator implementations (TPU, MPS, CUDA) yield different results.
 The original hardware config for the reported results is based on the MPS implementation accessible on a 64GB Apple M3 Max chip (2023) 💻 - it is recommened to run the baseline script with at least 64GB of VRAM / Shared RAM.
+On this device, one run takes around `9:30h`

 ## ⏳ Timeline